falaelcom/raw-profiler/README.md

 //					//	with DataCollectorHttpProxy
 //					runtimeInitial:						//	required; DataCollectorHttpProxy uses the values specified as properties to this object as initial configuration.
 //					{
-//						uri: string,					//	required; DataCollectorHttpProxy will forward profiling data by sending HTTP requests to this endpoint until overwritten by the runtime configuration.
+//						uri: string,					//	required; DataCollectorHttpProxy will forward profiling data by sending HTTP requests to this URI until overwritten by the runtime configuration.
 //						sourceKey: string,				//	required; this key is used by the remote logging server as part of the log file paths allowing for multiple application servers to feed data to a single logging server until overwritten by the runtime configuration.
 //						requestTimeoutMs: uint,			//	required; specifies a timeout for HTTP requests before abortion until overwritten by the runtime configuration.
 //						failureTimeoutMs: uint,			//	required; specifies the time between reporting repeated HTTP request failures until overwritten by the runtime configuration.